 With more than 3.2 million registered vehicles on the road in Michigan as of 2016, car accidents occur on a daily basis.
 Many collisions are called mere “fender-benders” that result in no injuries and little property damage.
 Other car crashes, even some “fender-benders” result in severe or catastrophic injuries.
-The worst auto accidents often prove to be fatal.
+The worst auto accidents often prove to be fatal, accounting for 18.4 percent of all accidental deaths in Michigan.

 When motorists are distracted, fatigued, intoxicated, driving aggressively or negligent behind the wheel, they can be held accountable when they cause an accident.
 The other drivers and passengers who are hurt deserve compensation for their medical bills, lost wages, other out-of-pocket costs, and pain and suffering.